Koen-Smit/Warehouse-Tool/README.md

 ## Development:
 The API used here was specifically created for the company where my intership was.
 I used Docker to develop and test the API/app.
 The development started as a menu type of console app but later on i added the option to use it as a commandline so its faster and more efficient to use.
+For version control I used Bitbucket through Sourcetree, later on with the project I put everything on Github.

 ## Documentation:
 #### Commands